Phosphates on the Somerset Levels and Moors Ramsar Site

 Phosphate Budget Calculator

-It is requested that developers use the calculator to calculate the level of phosphates a proposed development will generate and for this information to be submitted as part of a package of information to support the planning application as it will need to form part of the HRA.
-A planning application will only be able to proceed to a positive recommendation if the proposed development is phosphate neutral or there is identified mitigation that can be secured.
-The calculator will remain under constant review and updated to ensure that it reflects any data changes.
+Developers should use this calculator to show the level of phosphates where a development will generate loadings for foul flows and surface water.
+This should be part of the package of information to support the planning application.
+The calculator will remain under constant review and updated to ensure that it reflects any data changes - see.

 A video has been prepared which provides a step by step guide to help you use the calculator.